poke1024/vectorian/mkdocs/docs/sim_token.md

 ![Kernels for modifying similarities](images/sim_kernel.png)

-## Modifiers on TokenSimilarity
+## Modifiers on TokenSim

-The Vectorian also allows you to build completely new `TokenSimilarity` strategies that are capable of combining different `TokenSimilarity` instances that employ different embeddings.
+The Vectorian also allows you to build completely new `TokenSim` strategies that are capable of combining different `TokenSim` instances that employ different embeddings.

-One such example is `vectorian.sim.modifier.MixedTokenSimilarity`, which takes a number of `TokenSimilarity` instances and combines them in a weighted sum.
+One such example is `vectorian.sim.modifier.MixedTokenSimilarity`, which takes a number of `TokenSim` instances and combines them in a weighted sum.

-Here is an example that combines two different `TokenSimilarity` instances to build a new mixed `TokenSimilarity`:
+Here is an example that combines two different `TokenSim` instances to build a new mixed `TokenSim`:

 ```
 vectorian.sim.modifier.MixedTokenSimilarity(
 	[
-        vectorian.sim.token.TokenSimilarity(
+        vectorian.sim.token.TokenSim(
             fastText,
             vectorian.sim.vector.CosineSimilarity(),
         ),
-        vectorian.sim.token.TokenSimilarity(
+        vectorian.sim.token.TokenSim(
             glove,
             vectorian.sim.vector.ModifiedVectorSimilarity(
                 vectorian.sim.vector.CosineSimilarity(),